TeeChenxing/aviation/readme.md

 version https://git-lfs.github.com/spec/v1 oid sha256:bf4c94a2afef63b94c86b7c53031a4d91b6f988e0d1409dab53a306aa9bec62e size 53702136
 ```

-To see the website with this plot, please navigate to <a href="https://teera.dev/" target="_blank" rel="noopener noreferrer">teera.dev</a>.
-We apologize for any inconvenience caused.
+To see the website with this plot, please clone this repository and view it locally.
+We apologize for the inconvenience caused.

 <div align="center">
   <img